abinit/abinit/doc/tutorial/gw2.md

 with the relevant formulas.
 We will refer to these papers as the [[cite:Bruneval2006]] and the [[cite:Lebegue2003]] papers.

-A brief description of the equations implemented in the code can be found in the [[theory:mbpt|GW_notes]] Also, it is suggested to acknowledge the efforts of developers of the GW part of ABINIT, by citing the [[cite:Gonze2005|2005 ABINIT publication]].
+A brief description of the equations implemented in the code can be found in the [[theory:mbt|GW_notes]] Also, it is suggested to acknowledge the efforts of developers of the GW part of ABINIT, by citing the [[cite:Gonze2005|2005 ABINIT publication]].